 The symbol of the transistor contains a three-terminal representing Emitter, Base, and Collector.
 The Emitter terminal is differentiated by an arrowhead from the Collector terminal.
 The direction of the arrowhead shows the type of transistor (NPN or PNP).
 The direction of the arrowhead shows the conventional current flow.
 In the case PNP transistor the arrow points inside and for NPN the arrow points outside the transistor.

 The transistor equivalent circuit contains two back to back diode.
-In case of NPN transistor, the anode terminals of both diode is shorted and named as base.
-Where in case of PNP transistor, the cathode terminal is shorted and named as base terminal of diode.
+In the case of the NPN transistor, the anode terminals of both diodes are shorted and named as a base.
+Where in the case of the PNP transistor, the cathode terminal is shorted and named as a base terminal of the diode.

 Working principles of BJT transistor

-For a properly working transistor, a transistor should be connected to dc voltages at all the three terminals such that both of the PN junctions are correctly biased.
-The base emitter junction should be forward biased and base collector junction should be reversed biased.
-The working of NPN and PNP transistor is the same except that the role of electrons and holes, biasing voltage polarities and direction current flow.
+For a properly working transistor, a transistor should be connected to dc voltages at all three terminals such that both of the PN junctions are correctly biased.
+The base-emitter junction should be forward biased and the base-collector junction should be reversed biased.
+The working of NPN and PNP transistors is the same except that the role of electrons and holes, biasing voltage polarities, and direction current flow.

-As the BE junction is forward biased and BC junction is reversed biased so the BE depletion region become narrow and BC depletion region widens.
-The heavily doped emitter can easily inject electrons (in NPN) to baes and called emitter current IE. As the base is lightly doped, only few electrons recombines with hole at lightly doped base and become base current IB.
-Where the reset of the electrons cross the BC junction due the electric field developed by the positive and negative ions.
-It become collector current IC.
+As the BE junction is forward biased and BC junction is reversed biased so the BE depletion region becomes narrow and the BC depletion region widens.
+The heavily doped emitter can easily inject electrons (in NPN) to baes and called emitter current IE. As the base is lightly doped, only a few electrons recombine with holes at the lightly doped base and become base current IB.
+Where the reset of the electrons cross the BC junction due to the electric field developed by the positive and negative ions.
+It becomes the collector current IC.